-Restoration plans have taken time to put together and work begins this year, funded in part by proceeds from a previous year’s raffle.
+Restoration plans have taken time to put together and much of the work has been completed, funded in part by proceeds from a previous year’s raffle.

-The roof needs re-thatching, rotten timbers need to be replaced, and there is restoration work on the interior to begin too.
+However, the roof still needs re-thatching, and there is some restoration work on the interior to carry out too when funds allow.

 Around the gardens

 - We’ll be repairing stonework and statues – funded by proceeds from last year’s property raffle.

-- Exciting new research into the history of the gardens is beginning.
+- Exciting new research into the history of the parkland and gardens is being undertaken.

 - We’ve been setting up a professional nursery area so we can produce more of our own plants for the gardens.

 - Look out for our new information panels and chat to our new Garden Guides.

 The park team

 We’re working with the Environment Agency to install an eel bypass at the Cascade.

 We're making films of our livestock, such as our pigs at play.

 The team are putting together a wider program of children’s activities to encourage more outdoors play.

 We're improving the wildlife spotting area and playhouse in the Spinney behind the stables.